restorer/zame-haxe-particles/README.md

 - [ ] Support for lime / snow directly without openfl / luxeengine
 - [ ] Support for HaxeFlixel and / or HaxePunk?
 - [ ] Support KHA directly in this library
+- [ ] Try to add support for Stencyl

 ## KHA port by RafaelOliveira